Amazon Web Services

 $ aws cloudformation describe-stacks \ --stack-name <stack-name> \ --region <aws-region>

-From this output, you will be able to get the VPC id and YugabyteDB admin URL.
+From this output, you can get the VPC ID and YugabyteDB Admin URL.

 Because the stack creates a security group that restricts access to the database, you might need to update the security group inbound rules if you have trouble connecting to the DB.

-- Provide the required parameters.
-Each of these fields are prefilled with information from the configuration YAML file that was uploaded.
+Provide the required parameters.
+Each of these fields is prefilled with information from the configuration YAML file that was uploaded.

-LatestAmiIdrefers to the id of the machine image to use, see more.
+LatestAmiIdrefers to the ID of the machine image to use, see Find a Linux AMI.